Salt intake at seashore survival activities

 How much salt is contained in the sea breeze?

-Atmospheric salt from a sea breeze is a mixture of various dissolved salts, like NaCl, KCl, Na2SO4, and various others.
-For analysis, all of them are commonly converted to ‘equivalent NaCl’ values.
-See the following link.
+Atmospheric salt from a sea breeze is a mixture of dissolved salts like NaCl, KCl, Na2SO4, and others.
+All of them are commonly converted to ‘equivalent NaCl’ values for analysis.
 This, however, does not give accurate figures for sodium, as the ‘equivalent NaCl’ values also include other elements, like potassium, sulfur, magnesia, and calcium.
 It was found that max.
 78% of total salt was converted to ‘equivalent NaCl’.

 Besides that inaccuracy, the NaCl content of air heavily depends on wind speeds from sea to land.
-Up to wind speeds of 14 km/h, all salts are contained in aerosols.
-Above a wind speed of about 14 km/h, heavy droplets are formed, which fall under gravitational influence.
+At wind speeds of up to 14 km/h, all salts are contained in aerosols.
+Heavy droplets are formed above a wind speed of about 14 km/h, which will fall under gravitational influence.

-As an example, at a wind speed of 2 m/s (which corresponds to 7,2 km/h), a wind cone will begin stretching horizontally into the air.
-At such a wind speed, the sea breeze will contain about 8 microgram salt/m3 of air.
+For example, water will begin stretching horizontally into the air at a wind speed of 2 m/s (corresponding to 7,2 km/h).
+The sea breeze will contain about eight microgram salt/m3 of air at such a wind speed.
 Influences of ambient temperatures and humidity are not discussed here in this context.

 How much sodium is contained in seafood?

-In the following, typical seafood collected or caught on a shoreline are listed.
-Figures for these food items were sourced from the following link.
+The following lists typical seafood collected or caught on a shoreline.
+Figures for these food items were sourced from this link.

-It can be seen that all these typical survival food items on a shoreline – except steamed octopus – are low in sodium and the salt intake is therefore low.
+All these typical survival food items on a shoreline – except steamed octopus – are low in sodium, and the salt intake is therefore low.
 And from other sources, we know that their potassium content is between 4 – 8 times higher, which benefits the neutralization of sodium in the blood.
-Typical survival seafood is therefore not a significant contributor of sodium (respective salt) to the body.
+Typical survival seafood is, therefore, not a significant contributor of sodium (respective salt) to the body.

 And what is the sodium content when drinking salty water?

-There are stories of castaways on an island, who survived long times with a limited water supply.
+There are stories of castaways on an island who survived long periods with a limited water supply.
 How did they do it?
-They discovered that freshwater can be diluted with seawater and extended in this way their freshwater sources plus got a healthy mineral content.
+They discovered that freshwater can be diluted with seawater and extended their freshwater sources, which also had a healthy mineral content.

-Saltwater is 4 times saltier than freshwater.
-If drinking undiluted saltwater, it acts like a poison and leads to osmosis failures in the cells as mentioned above.
-However, mixing ¼ parts of seawater with ¾ parts of saltwater will result in an isotonic water ideal for the functioning of the human body.
-Such isotonic water has a very similar salt content to human blood.
-However, the amount of isotonic water should be reduced to a maximum of 1 liter (or quart) per day.
+Saltwater is four times saltier than freshwater.
+As mentioned above, drinking undiluted saltwater acts like a poison, leading to cell osmosis failures.
+However, mixing ¼ parts of seawater with ¾ parts of saltwater will result in isotonic water still acceptable for the functioning of the human body.
+Such isotonic water has a similar salt content to human blood, which is 0.9%, or 9 g/l.
+However, the amount of isotonic water should be reduced to 1 liter (or quart) per day.

-Ocean salinity is on average 35 grams of salt per liter of seawater.
-1 gram of salt (Sodium chloride) contains 400 mg of sodium.
+Ocean salinity is, on average, 35 grams of salt per liter of seawater.
+One gram of salt (Sodium chloride) contains 400 mg of sodium.
 The daily recommended limit of sodium intake is 2,300 mg.
 Therefore, not more than about 6 grams of salt (about.
 1 teaspoon) should ideally be ingested per day.
-When mixing ¼ of a liter of seawater with ¾ of a liter of freshwater, this will contain abt.
+When mixing ¼ of a liter of seawater with ¾ of a liter of fresh water, this will contain abt.
 8,75 grams of salt.
-Which is still acceptable in a survival situation but only for a short period in case of being exposed to other sodium/salt sources.
+This is acceptable in a survival situation but only briefly if exposed to other sodium/salt sources.

-All-in-all it can be concluded, that in a shoreline survival situation, neither sea breeze nor seafood are significant sodium contributors.
-It is the ingested seawater, that increases the salt intake, respective sodium level dramatically.
-Hypertonic (undiluted) seawater on food or direct mouth contact should therefore be avoided as much as possible.
+In summary, it can be concluded that in a shoreline survival situation, neither sea breezes nor seafood are significant sodium contributors.
+Ingesting seawater dramatically increases salt intake and sodium levels.
+Therefore, hypertonic (undiluted) seawater on food or direct mouth contact has to be avoided as much as possible.

 Lessons learned about salt intake in survival situations:

-• Although sea breeze tastes salty on the lips, the ingested sodium content is very low
+• Although sea breeze tastes salty on the lips, the ingested sodium content is low

 • Typical shore survival seafood is low in sodium but high in potassium